Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 August 2013
 Microsoft gave a shout-out for my free TypeScript Succinctly ebook, available from Syncfusion.

-> “The e-book is specifically aimed at .NET developers, based on version 0.9 of Typescript.”
+> The e-book is specifically aimed at .NET developers, based on version 0.9 of Typescript.

 [Read the article on Microsoft.com](http://www.microsoft.com/germany/visualstudio/aktuell/news/show.aspx?id=msdn_de_49962)